1977 Alan King Tennis Classic

 The 1977 Alan King Tennis Classic was a men's tennis tournament played on outdoor hard courts at the Caesars Palace in Las Vegas, Nevada in the United States that was sanctioned by the ATP.
 It was the sixth edition of the tournament held from April 25 through May 1, 1977.
-Jimmy Connors won the singles title for the second time.
+First-seeded Jimmy Connors won the singles title for the second time.
 Connors earned $50,000 first-prize money and a $7,000 new car.